himatsingh8888/cmpt276/README.md

 Error Handling and User Experience:

 The initial error messages were vague and not presentable, leading to confusion among users.
-We recognized the need for better user experience and updated the error handling messages to be more informative and visually appealing.
+We recognized the need for a better user experience and updated the error handling messages to be more informative and visually appealing.

 Back Button Issues:

 The back button functionality did not work as intended.
 After troubleshooting, we discovered that the problem stemmed from incorrect redirection paths.
-This issue required additional attention to ensure that users could navigate back to previous pages seamlessly.
+This issue required additional attention to ensure users could seamlessly navigate to previous pages.

 How We Solved It: